Daniel Hartzell Son of Adam & Christina (Sink) Hartzell?

 In the 1830 Census for Jefferson Township, Montgomery County, Ohio, in the household of

-Adam Hartzell, there are two males 30-39 years old.
+Adam Hartzell, it shows two males 30-39 years old.
 We had thought they were

 live-in farm hands, but Adam didn't own land, so it didn't make sense.
 Since David, age